MHEN007/NLP-and-ML-Basics/README.md

 3. Text Classification with Tf-Idf
 4. Topic Modelling using LDA and NMF
 5. Neural Network with Tensorflow and Keras
-6. BERT text classification with Hugging Face
+6. BERT Fine Tuning with Hugging Face 🤗
 7. Neural Network with PyTorch

 The notebooks provided uses the following modules/framework:
 1. NLTK
 2. spaCy
-3. Hugging Face
+3. Hugging Face 🤗
 4. Tensorflow
 5. PyTorch